 Health Conditions Related to Genetic Changes

-NR5A1 gene mutations have been identified in a small number of people with Swyer syndrome, a condition affecting sexual development also known as 46,XY complete gonadal dysgenesis or 46,XY pure gonadal dysgenesis.
+NR5A1 gene variants (also called mutations) have been identified in a small number of people with Swyer syndrome, also known as 46,XY complete gonadal dysgenesis or 46,XY pure gonadal dysgenesis.
+Swyer syndrome is a condition that affects sex development.

+Sex development usually follows a particular pattern based on an individual's chromosomes.
 People usually have 46 chromosomes in each cell.
 Two of the 46 chromosomes, known as X and Y, are called sex chromosomes because they help determine whether a person will develop male or female sex characteristics.
-Girls and women typically have two X chromosomes (46,XX karyotype), while boys and men usually have one X chromosome and one Y chromosome (46,XY karyotype).
+Girls and women typically have two X chromosomes (46,XX karyotype), while boys and men typically have one X chromosome and one Y chromosome (46,XY karyotype).
+However, individuals with Swyer syndrome have a male-typical chromosome pattern (46,XY karyotype), but they develop female-typical sex characteristics.

-Mutations in the NR5A1 gene in people with Swyer syndrome affect the process of sexual differentiation, preventing affected individuals with a 46,XY karyotype from developing male gonads (testes) and causing them to develop female reproductive structures (a uterus and fallopian tubes).More About This Health Condition
+Variants in the NR5A1 gene in people with Swyer syndrome impair the function of steroidogenic factor 1.
+These changes affect the process of sex development, preventing affected individuals with a 46,XY karyotype from developing testes and causing them to develop female reproductive structures (a uterus and fallopian tubes).More About This Health Condition

-NR5A1 gene mutations have been identified in people with 46,XY disorder of sex development, also known as partial gonadal dysgenesis.
-Affected individuals may have external genitalia that do not look clearly male or clearly female (ambiguous genitalia) or other abnormalities of the genitals and reproductive organs.
-They may also have abnormalities of the adrenal glands, which produce several hormones that regulate many essential functions in the body.
-Adrenal gland abnormalities may cause a deficiency of these hormones, resulting in a variety of health problems.
+NR5A1 gene variants have been identified in people with 46,XY disorder of sex development, also known as partial gonadal dysgenesis.
+Affected individuals may have external genitalia that do not look clearly male-typical or clearly female-typical or other abnormalities of the genitals and reproductive organs.
+Affected individuals may also have abnormalities of the adrenal glands, which may cause hormone deficiencies, resulting in a variety of health problems.
+NR5A1 gene variants that cause 46,XY disorder of sex development impair the function of steroidogenic factor 1, though likely to a lesser extent than variants that cause Swyer syndrome (described above).

-NR5A1 gene mutations that affect gonadal development and function have also been identified in people whose gonads do not produce reproductive cells (eggs or sperm).
-These conditions, which are called spermatogenic failure in men and premature ovarian failure in women, result in an inability to conceive children (infertility).
+NR5A1 gene variants that affect gonadal development and function have also been identified in people whose gonads do not produce reproductive cells (eggs or sperm).
+These conditions, which are called spermatogenic failure in men and primary ovarian insufficiency in women, result in an inability to conceive children (infertility).

 Other Names for This Gene